 Registered Nurse

 Instead of getting a nursing degree at a four-year school, you can become a registered nurse with an associate’s degree and a nursing license.
-Your job would include treating patients by educating them on health and providing them with medical care.
+Your job would include treating patients by educating them on health and providing medical care.

 The average salary for registered nurses is $71,730.